rails/rails/guides/source/action_mailer_basics.md

 end
 ```

-In the test we send the email and store the returned object in the +email+ variable.
+In the test we send the email and store the returned object in the `email` variable.
 We then ensure that it was sent (the first assert), then, in the second batch of assertions, we ensure that the email does indeed contain what we expect.

 Asynchronous
 ------------